spatialos/gdk-for-unity/docs/projects/fps/overview.md

 The FPS (First-person Shooter) Starter Project is a great starting point for working with the SpatialOS GDK for Unity.
 Many projects, whatever their genre, share some core elements and this starter project can get you off to a good start.

 The SpatialOS GDK can help you run your games at scale, making it easy for even a small team to make a massive multiplayer hit game.
-The FPS Starter Project is already configured to scale-up, so you can test SpatialOS out right now.
+The FPS Starter Project is already configured to scale up, so you can test SpatialOS out right now.

 To dive right in, follow the [Get started]({{urlRoot}}/content/get-started/get-started) guide which uses the FPS Starter Project.
 Once you have completed this, you can follow the _Add your first feature_ guide which is a Health Pick-up tutorial, following on from the _Get started_ guide.